leshlush/brentfsanderson/content/aboutme.md

 ![](static/images/headShotLinkedIn.jpg)

-I have worked as a software engineer, a high school computer science teacher, a curriculum manager, and the founder of an education technology startup ( https://www.encodecreate.com ).
+I have worked as a software engineer, a high school computer science teacher, a curriculum manager, and the founder of an education technology startup.
 I have over a decade of experience at the intersection of computer science and education

-As someone whose job involves teaching young people about technology, I am increasingly concerned by the way technology seems to do harm to those who use it.
+I'm going to use this website to write about anything I feel like writing about, which may include edtech, teaching computer science, humane ways to use technology, and arts and literature.

-I write about humane ways to interact with technology, with a focus on the world of education.
-I also discuss books, the arts, and the possibility of Christian humanism.
+I live in Nashville, TN.
+My wife Rachel and I have three daughters and one son.